Then you will know the truth, and the truth will set you free~ John 8:32 NIV

 I, even I, am he who blots out your transgressions, for my own sake, and remembers your sins no more.

-This statement and has created massive confusion in the minds of some people.
-There are Christians who beat themselves up mercilessly because they think they’ve done a terrible job of forgiving because they remember people’s sins.
+That verse and has sadly, created massive confusion in the minds of some.
+There are Christians who beat themselves up mercilessly because they remember the hurt they’ve experienced.
 Others have become bitter towards God because they believe He has set a ridiculously unattainable standard for forgiveness.
-Here’s the deal: unlike God, humans are limited beings.
+Here’s the deal: unlike God, humans are limited.
 God can do whatever He chooses to do.
 Conversely, there are some things humans simply cannot do.
 Humans cannot create other humans from the dust of the earth and humans cannot forget the sins of other humans.
 It’s critical we remember two truths: God is not a jerk and He is fully aware of our limitations (He made us).
 God does not ask us to do more than we can do.
 All He asks is that we let go of our “right” to seek revenge and trust Him to work out justice on our behalf.

 Authentic forgiveness always includes restoration of the relationship-